eclipse/vorto/tutorials/tutorial_connect_device_using_mqtt_python.md

 In this step you are going to generate the application code using the python generator.
 Assuming you have published an infromation model already to the vorto repository prior to this step (*see the pre-prequisite section*).
 There are two ways to generate code:

-* **Run the generator from the Eclipse IDE**
-	1. Download and install the [Eclipse IDE for Java and DSL Developers]		(http://www.eclipse.org/downloads/packages/)
-	2. Start the Eclipse IDE and install the Vorto Toolset

-		2.a.
-[Download the package](http://www.eclipse.org/vorto/downloads/index.html) by 		     dragging the Install button onto the running IDE or

-		2.b.
-By choosing the menu Help -> Eclipse Marketplace... and finding the Vorto 			  Toolset in the dialog.
-Click Install to install the Vorto Toolset in the 			  corresponding 	list entry.
-	3. Choose the Vorto Perspective and search for the desired Information Model for your 		project.

-	4. To generate the code for your implementation right-click on your information model and select the Python MQTT Generator

-		1. Choose the directory where you want to have your generated code reside

-* **Invoke the generator from the Repository directly**
+* **Invoke the generator from the Repository**

-	1. Open the [vorto repository](http://vorto.eclipse.org/) in a browser
+	1. Open the [Vorto Repository](http://vorto.eclipse.org/) in a browser
-	2. Navigate to your model using the search functionality of the repository and look for 	   the Python MQTT Generator in the panel on the right hand side of the screen.
-Click on 	   the generate button to generate code.
+	2. Navigate to your model using the search functionality of the repository and look for 	   the **Python MQTT Generator** in the panel on the right hand side of the screen.
+Click on the **generate button** to generate code.
 	3. Store the ZIP file which will be downloaded and extract the source code.

 ### Step 4.
 Write the application